 Put it somewhere your whole family can see it, like the kitchen.
 Some of these handy gadgets work out how much your energy use is costing, so that’s a really good reminder to cut back.

 You can find out more about energy monitors in our guide.

 5. Switch to a cheaper energy tariff

-Make sure you find the cheapest energy deal for you – after all, you could use the savings to invest in making your home more energy efficient.
+One of the easiest ways to save on your energy bills is to find the cheapest energy deal for you – after all, you could use the savings to invest in making your home more energy efficient.

 6. Use a water-saving showerhead